SharkLava/quick-and-dirty-arch-install-guide/README.md

 # DISCLAIMER
+This guide is **ONLY** for EFI systems.
+Although a large part of the process is the same.
 **I am not responsible for any damages, loss of data, system corruption, or any other mishap you may somehow cause by following this guide.**